diamonddocumentation/aviator-jekyll-template/_documentation/authentication.md

   4. Check the **UI Enabled**&nbsp;box

+  5. Copy the **API Key**for use later

   If you run ZAP in 'headless' mode via the command line or 'daemon' mode using the -daemon flag then the API will be automatically enabled.

-  The API key is generated for you automatically
+  The API key is generated for you automatically.

   {: .error}
 left_code_blocks: